Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

 - ##New journal "The Foundation of the State" representing the multiple outcomes of Turkish identity after the failure of the Tanzimat
 - ##Added several new events and interactions to the "Power Keg of Europe" global journal
 - ##Rebuilt "The Teachings of al-Sanusi" into a global journal with new mechanics, events, and modifiers

+--Update 4.0.2--
+New Additions:
+- ##Added a game rule to turn the Ottomans a red color

+Balancing/Adjustments:
+- ##

+Fixes:
+- ##Added missing loc for mgrbfm_egypt.111

 ####---------- Published Updates ----------####